adshares/adshares-docs/protocol/definitions/def_context.rst

 User Context Platform
 """""""""""""""""""""
-An IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`User <protocol-definitions-user>`.
+An IT platform whose role is to collect and manage data about :ref:`Users <protocol-definitions-user>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`User <protocol-definitions-user>`.

 .. _protocol-definitions-scp:

 Site Context Platform
 """""""""""""""""""""
-An IT platform whose role is to collect & manage data about :ref:`Sites <protocol-definitions-site>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Site <protocol-definitions-site>`.
+An IT platform whose role is to collect and manage data about :ref:`Sites <protocol-definitions-site>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Site <protocol-definitions-site>`.

 .. _protocol-definitions-dcp:

 Device Context Platform
 """""""""""""""""""""""
-An IT platform whose role is to collect & manage data about :ref:`Devices <protocol-definitions-device>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Device <protocol-definitions-device>`.
+An IT platform whose role is to collect and manage data about :ref:`Devices <protocol-definitions-device>` and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about properties of a specific :ref:`Device <protocol-definitions-device>`.

 .. note::